mrcswordfish/Production_Performance_Analytics_System/PowerBI/DAX_Measures_Manufacturing.md

 >   - `Parts`
 >   - `Machines`
 >   - `Date` (DAX calendar table)
-> - Measures should be created in a logical “home” table (e.g. Sales KPIs in `SalesOrders`,
+> - Measures was created in a logical “home” table (e.g. Sales KPIs in `SalesOrders`,
 >   production KPIs in `JobOrders`, time-intel in `Date`).
 > - Calculated columns are only used where row-level flags are needed.